Nginx does not keep asking DNS just because your upstream keeps changing.

 }

-To truly understand this failure mode, we must reproduce it locally.
-Our tool of choice is Docker Compose, allowing us to simulate the Nginx proxy and a backend service whose IP can be changed on demand.
+Docker Compose gives us the pieces: an Nginx proxy and a backend service whose IP can change on demand.

 Our plan: